 In addition to deterring visitors, slow mobile pages can cripple your business’ revenue.
 According to Google, even a one-second delay in mobile page speed can lower conversions by up to 20%.
 That’s why the Impact Calculator was created, to show the potential revenue lost due to a slow-loading mobile site.

-So what if your Google mobile speed test results in a low score, and these other tools provide even more disappointing results?
+So what if your Google mobile speed test results in a low score?
 How can you increase your page speed load times to generate higher conversion rates and more revenue?

 Accelerated Mobile Pages